masak/alma/spec/01-lexical-grammar.md

 * semicolon (`;`), which is used as an (often optional) terminator for statements and declarations.

-The following separators might be called "pseudo-operators":
+The following punctuators might be called "pseudo-operators":

-* colon (`:`), which is used between the key and the value in dictionary constructors, between a name and its (optional) type in declarations, and between the parameter list and the (optional) return type in function declarations.
+* colon (`:`), which is used between a name and its (optional) type in declarations, and between the parameter list and the (optional) return type in function declarations.

+* double arrow (`=>`), used between the key and the value in dictionary constructors, and used between a name and the expression of a named parameter.

 * equality sign (`=`), usually an assignment operator, but used specially as a separator between a declared parameter (optionally including type) and its